 Happiness comes from within.
 It is not dependent on external things or on other people. ~Brian Weiss

 As you can imagine, the food in India was mind-blowing.
-The combination of spice creates layers of complexity and flavor, taking ordinary vegetables to another level.
-This comforting dish was one of my favorites, for its use of simple winter squash and potatoes, subtle flavor and soothing effects.
+The combination of spices creates layers of complexity and flavor, taking ordinary vegetables to another level.
+This comforting dish was one of my favorites for its use of simple winter squash and potatoes, subtle flavor, and soothing effects.

 Easy on the belly, yet nuanced with subtle flavor, they call it Aloo aur Kaddu (potato with pumpkin).
 This is a traditional Northern Indian recipe, using ghee (a must) and whole spices, but surprisingly no onion, garlic or ginger.
 This is intentional here- designed to soothe, relax and comfort the body, rather than energize it.